-We are now nearing the end of our national Pride of Place Project Tour 2015-2016 working in partnership with six galleries and museums in Sunderland, Bradford, Cardiff, Preston, Middlesbrough and Southampton, with the support of an Arts Council England Strategic Touring grant.
+Our recent 2015 – 16 national Pride of Place Project Tour saw us working in partnership with six galleries and museums in Sunderland, Bradford, Cardiff, Preston, Middlesbrough and Southampton, with the support of an Arts Council England Strategic Touring grant.

 Our aim is to create stimulating participatory exhibitions based on co-creation and collaboration with local people, many of whom have never been exposed to contemporary art or explored their surroundings in any detail.
 We begin by displaying a selection of our own photos of each area which act as a catalyst to get people talking and looking.
 Visitors can then contribute their own observations, creations and anecdotes to designated areas such as The People’s Map and The People’s Wall.
 We set up a Creation Zone for drop-in workshops, organise events such as talks and place-specific photography competitions and offer a platform to local residents, artists, writers, historians etc. who wish to respond to the area.
 We also devise a survey asking questions about each place we visit.
 We find that people love to share their views and enjoy reading completed surveys which we display on the walls of each exhibition.

 The importance of creating a social space where everyone feels welcome cannot be underestimated.
 Each project begins with a launch event to generate a buzz and ends with a closing celebration so that people can get together and see how the exhibition has evolved.
 The final display might contain drawings, paintings, sculpture, photographs, video footage, poems, handmade souvenirs, found objects, surveys etc.